-a) The Consent Holder must, at its own cost, undertake improvements to Old Coach Road before any use of Old Coach Road by construction traffic.
-These improvements will include:
+- a) The Consent Holder must, at its own cost, undertake improvements to Old Coach Road before any use of Old Coach Road by construction traffic.
+These improvements will include: - i) Upgrade of Old Coach Road (including improvements necessary to the State Highway 2 intersection with Old Coach Road) as detailed in the plans prepared by Tonkin and Taylor titled OCR Widening (TDC 10m Proposal Modified), dated Jun 24 and comprised of Drawing Numbers 1016884.1000\C001 Revision 2, 1016884.1000\C002 Revision 2 and 1016884.1000\C100 to 1016884.100\C109 Revision 2. - ii) Sealing of Old Coach Road from State Highway 2 to the site entrance. - iii) Prior to construction of the Old Coach Road upgrade works commencing (as required under CTM2(a)(i)), the State Highway 2/Old Coach Road intersection must be upgraded to include a right turn bay as shown in Drawing 1016884.100 C100 Rev 2 and to the satisfaction of the New Zealand Transport Agency.
+Prior to construction, the consent holder shall provide the New Zealand Transport Agency Network Manager and Safety Engineer with the detailed designs for the intersection upgrade for review and approval prior to construction.
+The consent holder shall undertake a Safe System audit at the detailed design stage in accordance with NZTA Road Safety Audit Procedures for Projects.
+The result of the audits is to be provided to the New Zealand Transport Agency for review.
+Safe System audit guidelines can be found on the New Zealand Transport Agency with the detailed designs for the upgrade of the State Highway 2 intersection with Old Coach Road, to be reviewed and approved by the NZ Transport Agency Network Manager.
+This must be accompanied by an assessment of whether additional turn treatment at this intersection is required. - b) The Consent Holder must, at its own cost, undertake any necessary improvements in the following locations as are necessary to facilitate the safe movement of construction traffic or over dimension loads before any use by construction traffic (such improvements may include but are not limited to road pavement strengthening and widening, changes to road marking and signage and vegetation clearance): - State Highway 2 northern intersection with Opaki-Kaiparoro Road (and its approaches); - ii) Opaki-Kaiparoro Road, between State Highway 2 and Mt Munro Road; - iii) State Highway 2 intersection with Kaiparoro Road (and its approaches); - iv) Kaiparoro Road, between State Highway 2 and the access point to the Terminal Substation; and

-- i) Upgrade of Old Coach Road (including improvements necessary to the State Highway 2 intersection with Old Coach Road) as detailed in the plans prepared by Tonkin and Taylor titled OCR Widening (TDC 10m Proposal Modified), dated Jun 24 and comprised of Drawing Numbers 1016884.1000\C001 Revision 2, 1016884.1000\C002 Revision 2 and 1016884.1000\C100 to 1016884.100\C109 Revision 2. - ii) Sealing of Old Coach Road from State Highway 2 to the site entrance. - iii) Prior to construction, the consent holder shall provide the NZ Transport Agency with the detailed designs for the upgrade of the State Highway 2 intersection with Old Coach Road, to be reviewed and approved by the NZ Transport Agency Network Manager.
-This must be accompanied by an assessment of whether additional turn treatment at this intersection is required. - b) The Consent Holder must, at its own cost, undertake any necessary improvements in the following locations as are necessary to facilitate the safe movement of construction traffic or over dimension loads before any use by construction traffic (such improvements may include but are not limited to road pavement strengthening and widening, changes to road marking and signage and vegetation clearance): - i) State Highway 2 northern intersection with Opaki-Kaiparoro Road (and its approaches); - ii) Opaki-Kaiparoro Road, between State Highway 2 and Mt Munro Road; - iii) State Highway 2 intersection with Kaiparoro Road (and its approaches); - iv) Kaiparoro Road, between State Highway 2 and the access point to the Terminal Substation; and - v) State Highway 2 at its site access point to 85151 State Highway 2, Eketāhuna 5881 (to access the Transmission Corridor). - c).-The Consent Holder must, at its own cost, undertake any necessary improvements to nominated Project site access points to accommodate turning to and from the site by all construction traffic and including over dimension loads.- - c) At least 30 working days prior to the commencement of any roading, intersection and access construction or upgrade required by clauses (a)-(b) the Consent Holder must submit detailed design engineering plans prepared by an SQEP in transport engineering to: - ii) Tararua District Council outlining details of the proposed works for their approval; and / or - iii) Waka Kotahi NZ Transport Agency Network Manager or nominated representative outlining details of the proposed works for their approval.
+- v) State Highway 2 at its site access point to 85151 State Highway 2, Eketāhuna 5881 (to access the Transmission Corridor). - c).
+The Consent Holder must, at its own cost, undertake any necessary improvements to nominated Project site access points to accommodate turning to and from the site by all construction traffic and including over-dimension loads. - c) At least 30 working days prior to the commencement of any roading, intersection and access construction or upgrade required by clauses (a)-(b) the Consent Holder must submit detailed design engineering plans prepared by an SQEP in transport engineering to: - ii) Tararua District Council outlining details of the proposed works for their approval.; and / or - iii) Waka Kotahi NZ Transport Agency Network Manager or nominated representative outlining details of the proposed works for their approval.